MCA Approved Small Craft Stability (Workboat & Sport/Pleasure)

 WHAT IS THE TEACHING RATIO FOR MCA WORKBOAT STABILITY?

-We run this course with a maximum of 12 students per Instructor.
+We run this course with a maximum of 12 students per instructor.
 Each pair of students has use of their own model boat, weights and water tank for the duration of the day to run the various scenarios themselves.